 This raw raspberry jam is absolutely delicious, and tastes just like conventional jam without all of the cooking and jarring time.
 This recipe is so quick and easy, you may never make the other stuff again.
 You're also getting all of the benefits of the live enzymes, and natural fresh flavor of the raw fruit.

-My favorite flavor is raspberry.
-But I have made jam in my blender with strawberries, blackberries, blueberries, apricots, figs, and all kinds of other fruits.
-The sky is the limit.
-Just remember, that the key to making this look like conventional jam is putting the fruit in at the end, and keeping the blender on low and pulsing.
-If you blend on high you will get a pudding!
+I love raspberry jam.
+But, you can apply this basic principle to jams made with strawberries, blackberries, blueberries, apricots, figs, and all kinds of other fruits.
+The key to making this look like conventional jam is pulsing the fruit on a low speed to keep the consistency rustic and chunky.
+If you blend on high, you'll get a sauce.

-I love whipping this up when I have guests staying, or invite people over for brunch.
-I always make some crepes, muffins and toast, and blend up a variety of different flavored jams.
-When people ask where I got the spreads from, I love responding, "Oh, I blended those up this morning in 5 minutes!"
+I love serving this jam with crepes, muffins, and toast.
+It's a great addition to a homemade brunch table.
+I typically blend up a few different flavors.
+When people ask where I got the spreads from, I love responding, "Oh, I blended those up this morning in 5 minutes."
 After jaws hit the floor, this is normally followed with a quick lesson, and several phone calls in the coming weeks from friends sharing their blends, "I just made blueberry jam and it was amazing!"
-I have friends all over town making their own "5 minute jams".

 Share what flavors you're making in the comments below.